 My research examines how couple and family relationships change over time, the factors that predict these changes (including personality, communication, and external stressors), and interventions to promote couple and family well-being.
 I am particularly interested in understanding the unique challenges experienced by disadvantaged families.

 I am currently co-PI (with Leann Birch) on a 4-year grant from the National Institutes of Diabetes and Digestive and Kidney Diseases (NIDDK) testing two interventions for first-time African American mothers and their newborn infants.
-This study will advance our understanding of family dynamics and health during the transition to parenthood and represents an important step in efforts to reduce health disparities among low income African Americans.
+This study will advance our understanding of family dynamics and health during the transition to parenthood and represents an important step in efforts to reduce health disparities among African American families.

 A secondary area of interest is family and mental health issues among lesbian, gay, bisexual and transgender (LGBT) populations.
 I have examined family functioning among LGBT adolescents, same-sex couples, and same-sex parents and their adoptive children.

 Lavner, J. A., Barton, A. W., Bryant, C. M., & Beach, S. R. H. (2018).
 Racial discrimination and relationship functioning among African American couples.
 Journal of Family Psychology, 32, 686–691.

 Lavner, J. A., Weiss, B., Miller, J. D., & Karney, B. R. (2018).
 Personality change among newlyweds: Patterns, predictors, and associations with marital satisfaction over time.
 Developmental Psychology, 54, 1172–1185.

 Lavner, J. A. (2017).
 Relationship satisfaction in lesbian couples: Review, methodological critique, and research agenda.
 Journal of Lesbian Studies, 21, 7-29.